Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

     equipped with these.

 2. Exporting Tangerine data.
-On your Android tablet, Tangerine stores its data in a file named, “tangerine.couch” which can usually be found in the following directory: Android/appdata/Tangerine.
+On your Android tablet, Tangerine stores its data in a file named, "tangerine.couch" which can usually be found in the following directory: Android/appdata/Tangerine.
 To find the file in this directory, you may need to install a File Manager application, such as the ES File Explorer app (free from Google Play).
-Once you have a File Manager app installed, open the File Manger app and then find the folder named, “Android”.
-Thereafter open “App Data” and then “Tangerine” in order to find the “tangerine.couch” file.
+Once you have a File Manager app installed, open the File Manger app and then find the folder named, "Android".
+Thereafter open "App Data" and then "Tangerine" in order to find the "tangerine.couch" file.
 Once you have located this file, you will need to either store it on a laptop or save it to an external storage option available for your tablet (such as an SD card or USB port).